JohnCoene/javascript-for-r/7-04-webpack-advanced.Rmd

 ℹ Run `bundle` to build the JavaScript files
 ```

-Note the first instruction that was printed in the console; it states that a `tagList` to be placed in the shiny UI of the application.
+Note the first instruction that was printed in the console; it states that a `tagList` to be placed in the Shiny UI of the application.
 It imports the Vue dependency using via the CDN with `vueCDN()`, which is a function created by packer, creates a `<DIV>` with an id attribute of `app` that will be used as root of the Vue application; where the application generated by Vue will be placed.
 It also imports the bundled JavaScript (`index.js`).
-So let us place that in the shiny UI, which is in the `R/app_ui.R` file.
+So let us place that in the Shiny UI, which is in the `R/app_ui.R` file.

 ```r
 app_ui <- function(request) {